Thala254/alx-low_level_programming/0x08-recursion/README.md

 $ julien@ubuntu:~/0x08.
 Recursion$
 ```

-## Dreams feel real while we're in them.
+## 2.Dreams feel real while we're in them.
 It's only when we wake up that we realize something was actually strange

 Write a function that returns the length of a string.